remiduval/moderncollab/content/teachmeoffice365.md

 ## Does data from the Teach me Office 365 app get shared with third parties?

-No, we do not and will never share any collected, processed, or stored information with a third party other that reasons listed in this privacy statement i.e. Microsoft Azure cloud platform.
+No, we do not share any collected, processed, or stored information with a third party other that reasons listed in this privacy statement i.e. Microsoft Azure cloud platform.

 ## What are my data protection rights?